faransad/HR_Analytics_Dashboard/README.md

 📊 Dataset:

     •	The dataset was obtained from Kaggle (HR Analytics – Employee Attrition dataset).
-    •	The exact dataset is also provided in this repository under /data/ for reproducibility.
+    •	The final cleaned dataset is also provided in this repository.